iROSA-lab/Docker_env_Tiago-/README.md

 # Docker for robots

-The instructions to setup a docker image for Tiago++ in ROS, with X11 forwarding to use stream GUI to the monitor of the host PC.
+The instructions to set up a docker image for Franka/Tiago++ in ROS, with X11 forwarding to use stream GUI to the monitor of the host PC.
-Table of contents

 - [Docker for robots](#docker-for-robots)
   - [Linux installation:](#linux-installation)
   - [Isaac sim docker](#isaac-sim-docker)